pointdown/protocol/displaz.md

 this replaces the systematic bias of averaging with noise, which is particularly objectionable at low detail levels.

-# COMMENTS, ASSUMPTIONS, PROBLEMS, ETC:
+# Comments, Assumptions, Problems, etc

 * As you can see, I'm coming at this from a rendering perspective.
 As far as I can tell, good results for general 3D data will require